dustin-ruetz/web-devdeps/README.md

 pnpx web-devdeps init-repo repo-name

 # 3. Configure the repo to use the Git hooks files in the written `.githooks/` directory
-#    and modify their permissions to make all files executable:
+#    and modify the permissions to make all files executable:
 git config core.hooksPath ./.githooks/ && chmod u+x ./.githooks/*

 # 4. Install the `web-devdeps` version listed in the written `package.json` file: